-- In the Physician Assistant Program, all graduates of seven of the past eight classes passed the national certifying examination on the first try—a rare feat.
+- In the Physician Assistant Program, all graduates of the past nine classes passed the national certifying examination on the first try—a rare feat.
 Physician assistant graduates usually have multiple job offers before graduation.

 - It has been said that any professional association convention in the discipline of physical education resembles a Springfield College reunion.
 The college has an international reputation for setting the bar for excellence and innovation in that field.

 - As athletic coaches, Springfield College graduates have held positions with such major league teams as the St. Louis Rams, Seattle Storm, New England Patriots, San Diego Chargers and others, and with various U.S. Olympic teams, including gold-medal winners.
 At the collegiate level, they have coached teams at Harvard University, Dartmouth College, the University of Connecticut, and many other institutions, and have also coached hundreds of scholastic and little-league teams.